dessa-oss/atlas/.github/ISSUE_TEMPLATE/atlas-feature-request.md

 ---
-name: Foundations feature request
+name: Atlas feature request
-about: "Suggest an \U0001F4A1 for Foundations"
+about: "Suggest an \U0001F4A1 for Atlas"
 title: "[Request] Title"
-labels: Foundations
+labels: Atlas
 assignees: ''

 ---